 - Don’t spend what you don’t have: Once you start to accumulate wealth, you realize just how quickly it can be taken away.
 Fortunately, there’s a way to keep it from disappearing too quickly-and it’s called spending less than you earn.
 If you’re spending more money than you earn, you’re slowly running out of money to spend.
 If you’re spending less than you earn, you’ll keep your money and keep it growing.

 - Plan for retirement: We often think of retirement as so far away, and we may not know exactly when we will need to start planning.
-But, one of the biggest mistakes you can make in your retirement planning is to assume that you won’t ever need to make any changes to your retirement plan.
-You may need to take drastic measures to save money for retirement, or you may need to take out a loan.
+It’s impossible to predict what the future may bring.
+One never knows if they will have to go into a memory care community or if, in their later years, they will be able to make their own decisions and live accordingly.
+It would be important to plan your retirement to accommodate any such possibility.
+One of the biggest mistakes you can make in your retirement planning is to assume that you won’t ever need to make any changes to your retirement plan.
+You may need to look at potential scenarios for retirement (like finding an assisted living centre similar to https://chelseaseniorliving.com/locations/new-york/rockville-centre/) and healthcare emergencies.
+You may also need to take out a loan to meet even your essential expenses.

 - Save Money: If you want to be a millionaire, you have to think like a millionaire.
 You have to be willing to sacrifice your comfort, your time, and your lifestyle for the sake of your financial future.
 You have to be willing to push yourself out of your comfort zone in order to make money.
 Once you learn how to do that, everything else will fall into place, and it will all come together in a harmonious whole.